friskgit/minimal_website/index.md

     btn_label: "Read More"
     btn_class: "btn--primary"
   - title: "Projects and works"
     excerpt: "Under 'projects and works' I have collected compositions as well as current projects (such as groups and other collabortions).
 Depending on the type of page the material differs a bit.
-These are in many occassions connected to the the recordings, so this is an entry point to listen to some of my music as well."
+These are in many occasions connected to the the recordings, so this is an entry point to listen to some of my music as well."
     url: "/portfolio/"
     btn_label: "Browse"
     btn_class: "btn--primary"